-During the Year, the Group also received dividend income of approximately RMB0.6 million (the Prior Year: RMB43,000) from listed equity securities that the Group invested, and interest income of approximately RMB0.7 million (the Prior Year: RMB0.9 million) from the debt securities that the Group held.
-The Group also redeemed certain debt securities and recorded a net loss of approximately RMB0.1 million during the Prior Year.
-All of the dividend income from equity securities, interest income from debt securities and the loss on redemption of debt securities were included in "Other gains - net" in the consolidated statement of comprehensive income.
+During the Year, the Group also received nil dividend income (the Prior Year: RMB0.6 million) from listed equity securities that the Group invested, and RMB0.5 million interest income (the Prior Year: RMB0.7 million) from the debt securities that the Group held.
+All of the dividend income from equity securities, and interest income from debt securities were included in "Other gains - net" in the consolidated statement of comprehensive income.